-The adult moths are yellow with brown shading along the veins.
-There are two white spots on each forewing, and a number of black dots on the thorax and the bases of the forewings.
+The adult moths are yellow with variable brown shading along the veins.
+There are two pale spots on each forewing, and a number of black dots on the thorax and the bases of the forewings.
+The hindwings sometimes have a dark brown border.
 The moths have a wingspan of about 5 cms.

 This species is found across south-east Asia, including